-I first started thinking about conveyor belt living towards the middle of my decade long career in the City.
-What I am referring to is a tendency to follow a somewhat preordained path in life, not dissimilar to being on a conveyor belt.
+I first started thinking about conveyor belt living towards the middle of my 9-year career in the City.
+This is the human tendency to follow a somewhat preordained path in life.
+A path not dissimilar to being on a conveyor belt.

 What ever happened to the idea of pursuing one’s passions?
 I am struck by how our childhood dreams are driven out of most of us.
 We are conditioned into making decisions based on fear and insecurity, rather than by asking ourselves what we would really love to do in life.
-The key in all of this is self awareness, along with the courage to take action.
-Whether we get off the conveyor belt or not, the crucial question is – have we made a conscious decision or are we just passive participants?
+The key in all of this is self-awareness, along with the courage to take action.
+Whether we get off the conveyor belt or not, the crucial question is: Have you made a conscious decision or are you just a passive participant?

 Some of us may have more flexibility than others in making these difficult life decisions, but we always have a choice.
 We owe it to ourselves to take stock and create the lives we want!